TBZ-Zurich/m122_lb2/docs/Projektdokumentation.md

 ### Aufruf der Skripte

+### Script 1
+When calling the script, only the destination directory must be specified.
+You can define the destination where the target directory will be located with `-d`  (Base directory) tag.
+With the `-p` tag you can add your SSH Key passphrase.

+If you want it to be called regularly, you can define the script in a CronJob.

 ### Script 2
 When calling the script only two params are needed.
 The location of the directory that contains the cloned repositories and name of the output file.